Team management

 • Identifying: Through several exploratory conversations with my direct reports and adjacent designers, I identified what was working well in terms of responsibilities and what the challenges were.

-• Presentation: I created a presentation to communicate both the RACI model and our team overview document to the wider team, in partnership with my manager.
+• Presentation: I delivered a presentation with my manager to communicate both the team structure document and the RACI model to the team.

 Alignment: I extended this effort to other UX groups within the UX Design department, enabling several managers to create RACI models for their respective teams.